 - Gangsta Rap 2006

-- Badass Bookworm: Both in real life and as the character Danny Up/Danny Cort from New York Undercover, who was a tech-savvy nerd gangster.
+- As the character Danny Up/Danny Cort from New York Undercover, who was a tech-savvy nerd gangster.

 - "Lethal Weapon" is all about this.